-Orion's broad product range may cause risks to the delivery reliability and make it challenging to maintain the very high quality standard required in production.
-Authorities and key customers in different countries undertake regular and detailed inspections of development and manufacturing of drugs at Orion's production sites.
-Carrying out any corrective actions that may be required may at least temporarily have effects that decrease delivery reliability and increase costs.
+Orion's broad product range and wide supplier network may cause risks to the delivery reliability.
+Authorities and key customers in different countries undertake regular and detailed inspections and audits of Orion's manufacturing sites.
+Should some inspection or audit outcome lead to significant corrective actions it may at least temporarily have effects that decrease delivery reliability and increase costs.
+This risk is, however, mitigated by continuous improvement and regular audit program by Orion.
 Orion's product range also contains products manufactured by other pharmaceutical companies and products that Orion manufactures on its own but for which other companies deliver active pharmaceutical or other ingredients.
 Possible problems related to the delivery reliability or quality of the products of those manufacturers may cause a risk to Orion's delivery reliability.
 Also the single channel system for the distribution of pharmaceuticals, which is in use in Finland, in which Orion's products are supplied to customers through a single wholesaler, may also pose risks for the reliability of supply.